jith95/Natural-Language-Processing/README.md

-# CS 613 course(Natural-Language-Processing) at IIT Gandhinagar, Fall 2019.
+# CS 613(Natural-Language-Processing) at IIT Gandhinagar, Fall 2019.

 Assignment 1- A basic dataset of tweets are analyzed.
 Zipf's law and Heap's law are verified. <br/>
 Assignment 2- Language modeling through classical and neural approach. <br/>